how to smoke weed

 Grinding marijuana creates a larger surface area to create smoke and ensures it burns evenly.
 Cannabis requires heat to convert THC, CBD, and other key cannabinoids from acids your body can’t process into the cannabinoids you want for the high and your health.

 This heating process is called decarboxylation and is vital for cannabis consumption.
 The value of medical marijuana is the cannabinoids and terpenes and even heat ensures you get the most decarbed THC, CBD, and other cannabinoids in the smoke.
-If not you run the risk of more toxic chemicals and not enough THC.
+With uneven heat, you run the risk of getting more toxic chemicals from burnt plant matter and not enough THC and other compounds.

 General Tips When Learning How to Smoke Weed

 • Start off slow.
-Cannabis interacts with an entire system of our body and can affect everyone differently.
+Cannabis interacts with an entire system of our body called the endocannabinoid system.
+The many compounds in cannabis can affect everyone differently.
 When smoking, you’ll know the full experience within 30 minutes.

 • Pace yourself.
-With smoking you can stop and start at any time so familiarize yourself with how you feel before smoking too much too fast.
+With smoking you can stop and start at any time so familiarize yourself with how you feel before you end up smoking too much too fast.

 • Don’t freak out, THC absorbed from smoking is fairly fast-acting and metabolizes in the body in a few hours.